 Allows to load a text file containg Math Processor commands.
 Can be used in two forms.

 The given path can be full as well as relative.
-Path should be put inside quotes when it contains spaces and folder names.
+The path should be put inside quotes when it contains spaces and folder names.
 Following are a couple of examples showing the use of this directive:

 >> load example.txt